Skip to main content

 Peptides enter this scenario as specialized tuners for the orchestra.
 They are small chains of amino acids, the building blocks of proteins, that act as highly specific signaling molecules.
 Unlike introducing an external instrument, as with hormone replacement therapy, peptides work by signaling to your body’s own glands to produce their natural hormones more effectively.

-For instance, certain peptides can signal the to release growth hormone in a youthful, pulsatile rhythm.
+For instance, certain peptides can signal the pituitary gland to release growth hormone in a youthful, pulsatile rhythm.
 This process supports the body’s innate ability to repair tissue, metabolize fat, and maintain lean muscle.
 It is a method of restoring the system’s own intelligence.

 What Are the Core Pillars of Hormonal Health?